Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Think of this as the family tree for your company, with the ultimate controlling force at the top.
 Following that will be an explanation of the roles and relationships of all the various components that make up the company as a whole.

-What we expect to see here will be the standard-issue three tables.
+What we expect to see in the CbC Report will be the standard-issue three tables.

 Firstly, it will need to highlight the name of the jurisdiction in each country the group is operating in.
 It will also need to show the revenue generated by each location within the group and their tangible assets.
 This report will need to be in-depth and exhaustive – it covers the global allocation of a company’s key financial information, including income, employees, taxes, and business activities.